 The relatively high density of hydrologic data in the repository area, particularly within and above the TSw unit, reduces uncertainty in the understanding of flow between the surface and the repository horizon.
-There is greater uncertainty below the TSw unit (e.g., within the CHn-CFu unit) because rock-hydrologic properties are more variable, and fewer data are available to constrain the spatial variability (e.g., the spatial distribution of vitric and zeolitic zones in lower layers of the TSw unit and the upper layers of the CHn unit).
+There is greater uncertainty below the TSw unit (e.g., within the CHn-CFu unit) because rock-hydrologic properties are more variable, and fewer data are available to constrain the spatial variability (e.g., the spatial distribution of vitric and zeolitic zones in the CHn unit).
 Data uncertainty also increases with lateral distance from the repository area, because fewer data were collected in these areas (BSC 2004h, Section 6.8).